patilaja/patilaja-iNuronWork/assignment1/README.md

 2. Create the below pattern using nested for loop in Python.

 	*
 	* *
 	* * *
 	* * * *
 	* * * * *
 	* * * *
 	* * *
 	* *
 	*

 3. Write a Python program to reverse a word after accepting the input from the user.

 	Input word: AcadGild
 	Output: dilGdacA

-4. Write a Python Program to print the given string in the format specified in the ​sample output.
+4. Write a Python Program to print the given string in the format specified in the sample output.
  	WE, THE PEOPLE OF INDIA, having solemnly resolved to constitute India into a SOVEREIGN, SOCIALIST, SECULAR, DEMOCRATIC REPUBLIC 	and to secure to all its citizens

 		Sample Output:

 		WE, THE PEOPLE OF INDIA,
 			having solemnly resolved to constitute India into a SOVEREIGN, !
 				SOCIALIST, SECULAR, DEMOCRATIC REPUBLIC
 				 and to secure to all its citizens

-NOTE:​ ​The​ ​solution​ ​shared​ ​through​ ​Github​ ​should​ ​contain​ ​the​ ​source code​ ​used​ ​ and​ ​the​ ​screenshot​ ​of​ ​the​ ​output.
+	NOTE: The solution shared through Github should contain the source code used and the screenshot of the output.